Judenrat: Missions and duties

 The Nazis systematically sought to weaken the resistance potential and opportunities of the Jews of Central and Eastern Europe.
 The early Judenräte were foremost to report numbers of their Jewish populations, clear residences and turn them over, present workers for forced labour, confiscate valuables, and collect tribute and turn these over.
 Failure to comply would incur the risk of collective punishments or other measures.
 Later tasks of the Judenräte included turning over community members for deportation.
 Ultimately, these policies and the cooperation of Jewish authorities led to massive Jewish deaths with few German casualties because of the minimal resistance.
 Once under Nazi control and checked for weapons, large numbers of Jews could ultimately be easily murdered or enslaved.
-The sadness of the catastrophically large number of deaths because of this lack of resistance led to the saying "never again".

 Through these occupation measures, and the simultaneous prevention of government services, the Jewish communities suffered serious shortages.
 For this reason, early Judenräte attempted to establish replacement service institutions of their own.
 They tried to organize food distribution, aid stations, old age homes, orphanages and schools.
 At the same time, given their restricted circumstances and remaining options, they attempted to work against the occupier's forced measures and to win time.
 One way was to delay transfer and implementation of orders and to try playing conflicting demands of competing German interests against each other.
 They presented their efforts as indispensable for the Germans in managing the Jewish community, in order to improve the resources of the Jews and to move the Germans to repeal collective punishments.

 This had, however, very limited positive results.
 The generally difficult situations presented often led to perceived unfair actions, such as personality preferences, sycophancy, and protectionism of a few over the rest of the community.
 Thus, the members of the community quickly became highly critical of, or even outright opposed their Judenrat.